Skip to main content

 Realme Smart Camera 360 (Rs 2,999)

-Realme's option is slightly more expensive but offers 2K resolution and better night vision.
-If image clarity is your priority -- say you are monitoring a front gate and need to read license plates or clearly see faces -- the 2K resolution makes a real difference.
+Slightly pricier but offers 2K resolution and better night vision.
+If image clarity is your priority — say you're monitoring a front gate and need to read license plates or clearly see faces — the 2K resolution makes a real difference.
+I suspect it'll become the new budget standard within a year.

 Where to Place Cameras

-• Living room / main hall: Covers the most activity, useful for monitoring kids or elderly parents when you are away
+• Living room / main hall: Covers the most activity, useful for monitoring kids or elderly parents when you're away

 • Front door / entrance: First point of security.
 Consider a video doorbell instead (see below)

-• Balcony / parking area: Useful for monitoring package deliveries and vehicles
+• Balcony / parking area: Good for monitoring package deliveries and vehicles

 • Baby's room: Two-way audio lets you talk to the baby without walking over